 Hence, setting up a subsidiary in Singapore should protect your primary corporation and its assets from all forms of liability disputes.

-- Property Ownership: Speaking of liabilities and assets, it just so happens that subsidiary companies in Singapore get the privilege of taking up property ownership.
+- Property Ownership: In terms of liabilities and assets, it just so happens that subsidiary companies in Singapore get the privilege of taking up property ownership.
 Once you set up a subsidiary company, you can purchase, register, and dispose of property under its name.

-And yes, in case you’re wondering, that applies to real estate too.
-That’s why, as a matter of fact, foreign corporations manage to acquire and sell buildings in Singapore.
+This applies to real estate as well, which is why foreign corporations manage to acquire and sell buildings in Singapore.

 - Local Resident Status: By setting up a Singapore subsidiary company, your newly registered company automatically acquires the much-coveted local resident status.
 And that alone entitles the subsidiary to a whole range of corporate benefits.